 The main responsibilities of the board include:

-The board comprises a non executive chairman, chief executive, two executive directors and six independent non executive directors.
+The board comprises a non executive Chairman, Chief executive, three executive directors and seven independent non executive directors.

-The governance committee has considered the declarations by the non executive directors and has concluded that all non executive directors, with the exception of the chairman, remain independent.
-Giles Kidner was deemed to be independent until his appointment as chairman.
-However, in line with common practice, he is no longer classified as an independent non executive director.
+The governance committee has considered the declarations by the non executive directors and has concluded that all non executive directors, with the exception of the Chairman, remain independent.
+The Chairman was deemed to be independent until their appointment as chairman.
+However, in line with common practice, they are no longer classified as an independent non executive director.

 The governance committee oversees the process of continued appointments.
 All directors are reappointed annually by our members, subject to the board being satisfied with their performance and commitment to the role.
 Over the years, the group has steadily reduced the maximum tenure of non executive directors and depending on the date of appointment, non executive directors must retire from the board at the age of 65 or after 15 or 9 years of service.